KyoriPowered/adventure-docs/source/serializer/ansi.rst

 ^^^^^^^^^^^^^^^^^^^^

 To begin with, you need to create a class that implements ``StyleOps<S>``, where ``S`` is the "style" type for your component type.
-This adaptor class allows for the Ansi logic to access properties about the style.
+This adapter class allows for the ANSI logic to access properties about the style.

-To actually begin conversion, create an instance of a ``ANSIComponentRenderer``, by using one of the static methods, the simplest of which is ``ANSIComponentRenderer.toString()``, passing it an instance of your ``StyleOps`` adaptor described above.
+To actually begin conversion, create an instance of a ``ANSIComponentRenderer``, by using one of the static methods, the simplest of which is ``ANSIComponentRenderer.toString()``, passing it an instance of your ``StyleOps`` adapter described above.

 Then, you will need to traverse the structure of your component's tree, using the ``pushStyle()``, ``text()`` and ``popStyle()`` methods of the renderer instance.